 A psychologist, mother of two, and divorcee discusses the tips that helped her family manage divorce.

 Here is the funny thing about that question, which haunted my every waking moment during the week leading up to our intended conversation.
-As a psychologist, I have coached many clients facing divorce through this very concern.
+As a psychologist, I have coached many clients facing divorce through this concern.
 Now I had to practice what I preached.

 So, what do I often tell clients in this situation?